aukkawut/aukkawut.github.io/index.md

 ## Contact Information

+Write "Urgent" on your email title if you need to have my immediate response.
+I will try my best to answer emails in the timely manner.

 College url (Recursive beware!): [users.wpi.edu/~aammartayakun](https://users.wpi.edu/~aammartayakun)

 Email: aammartayakun (at) wpi (dot) edu [For academic work only], ammartayakun_a (at) silpakorn (dot) edu [Expect the response to be slower for this email]